 Role in the project:

-PSNC leads the WP5: Infrastructure and will be responsible for integration of applications, tools and components from WP2, WP3 and WP4, providing HPC infrastructure for the deployment of the consistent VECMA platform, validation with end-users in real-world scenarios, evaluating the platform against established benchmarks, providing feedback to all Workpackages in order to introduce changes in the software components researched and developed.
+PSNC leads the work package, WP5: Infrastructure and has been responsible for integration of applications, tools and components from WP2, WP3 and WP4, providing HPC infrastructure for the deployment of the consistent VECMA platform, validation with end-users in real-world scenarios, evaluating the platform against established benchmarks, providing feedback to all Work Packages in order to introduce changes in the software components researched and developed.